firedev/pf-website/src/trip.md

 # Trip properly

-With the help of psychedelics and guided transformative thinking one can achieve buddha-state in this life.
-See the things as they are.
-It is a magic pill, but it's also a job.
-The job.
-The work on oneself.
-Is a fun job, but it's still a job.

-Awake.
-Enlight.
-Everyone deserves to know.
-See what you is made of.
-See the universe inside.
-Don't miss your chance to know.
+With the help of psychedelics and transformative thinking one can break out trough the shackles that are holding back.
+Then the life begin to truly unfold.
+You start seeing more in everything.
+And you are given the ability to mend what's broken inside of you.
+Once you feel that feedback loop, the world starts changing in return.

+## Not many tries left

 Psychedelic means manifesting psyche — mind, soul.
 They act differently, but the result is the same.
-What you achieve a breakthrough, you see yourself, the real you.
-Your thoughts, your dreams.
-The world in which you actually live.
-The world inside in your head.
-You step away from your map of meaning.
-The map rolled into the tunnel of reality which lets you see only what you can name.
-To see how everything really is, you need to get off the map.
-Into the unspeakable world.
+You start seeing your thoughts.
+They become tangible and you can work with them.

+You can change the world in which you actually live.
+The world inside your head.
+But you can't do it too often because the magic wanes.
+We don't have that many chances to understand the world and ourselves.
+We need to make the most of it.

-To maximize the effect, prepare diligently.
+To maximize the effect, prepare diligently. **Do the homework.**

 {:.text-4xl .font-bold .tracking-tight .animate .ease .fadeIn .delay-500 .text-center .sm:text-6xl .mb-8 .z-1 .relative}
 # To infinity and beyond

 Proper trip often is life-changing.
 If you are prepared, know what to expect and what to pay attention to, it might transform you on the spot.
 A comprehensive approach ensures safe and transformative experience.
 I'm sharing this for those interested in exploring brain-hacking techniques.

-It is important to minimize the bad trip and then reinforce the insights while they are fresh.
+It is important to minimize the risk of bad trip and then reinforce the insights while they are fresh.
 You might get frightened or start freaking out.
 The best way to proceed is to just accept the experience.
-It is only you.
+Whatever happens is only you.

 The other common issue is nausea, which usually goes away, after a while.
 Warming-up and body reaction testing helps.